 Section 9 - “Honorary Members.”
 The name of a proposed candidate for this kind of membership shall be submitted by application to the Board of Directors in writing and the election shall be in the same form and manner as prescribed for the election of an active member provided, however, that such proposal may be considered at any regular or special meeting of the Board and that the Board may, at its discretion, waive any of the steps as set forth in Section 1 of this Article and proceed to ballot on the proposed member.
 If no more than three (3) negative votes are cast by members of the Board in attendance at the regular or special meeting, the proposed honorary member shall be considered duly elected.

-When the proposed candidate(s) has/have been approved, the Secretary will update DACdb accordingly.